charliekmcmahon/atlas/README.md

 ## Requirements

 - Node.js 18+
-- A running `imessage-api-catalina` instance (typically on the same Mac that owns the Apple ID — atlas itself can run anywhere that can reach it)
+- A running [`imessage-api-catalina`][api] instance (typically on the same Mac that owns the Apple ID — atlas itself can run anywhere that can reach it)
 - A Gemini API key

 ## Install